 Recent Row Spacing Research

 Figure 1.
-Average yield results from seven soybean row spacing studies published during the last 10 years.
+Average yield results from ten soybean row spacing studies published during the last 15 years.

 Table 1.
-Locations, years and row spacings included in soybean row spacing studies summarized in Figure 1 above.
+Locations, years, row spacings, and average yields of soybean row spacing studies summarized in Figure 1.

 Conditions favoring narrow rows